CogStack/MedCAT/README.md

 A demo application is available at [MedCAT](https://medcat.rosalind.kcl.ac.uk).
 Please note that this was trained on MedMentions and contains a very small portion of UMLS (<1%).

+## Tutorial
+A guide on how to use MedCAT is available in the [/tutorial](https://github.com/CogStack/MedCAT/tree/master/tutorial) folder.

 ### Install using PIP
 1. Install MedCAT